 There are two ways to bring Sprites into your project:

-See Importing Assets for more details on this and important information about organising your Assets folder.
+See Importing for more details on this and important information about organising your Assets folder.

-Set the Texture Type to Sprite (2D and UI).
+For details on Sprite Texture Type settings, see Texture type: Sprite (2D and UI).

 There are four Transparency Sort Mode options available:

 Default - Sorts based on whether the CameraA component which creates an image of a particular viewpoint in your scene.
 The output is either drawn to the screen or captured as a texture.
 More info

 See in Glossary’s Projection mode is set to Perspective or Orthographic